Fresh Tangerine Sorbet is so refreshing to eat, even in the winter months. You won’t believe the flavor of this delicious sorbet!

 It’s cold, juicy, and refreshing – almost as good as the sorbetti I ate on those sunny afternoons in Florence.

-- I cup sugar minus one tablespoon
+- 1 cup Minus one tablespoon of sugar

-- 2 tsp. fresh tangerine or orange zest
+- 2 tsp. fresh tangerine zest

 - Pinch sea salt